neil-edelman/boxes/readme.md

 ## Todo ##

- `PERL` if one wants endless parentheses. `-Weverything` but without _eg_ `-Wno-comma`, `-Wno-logical-op-parentheses`, `-Wno-parentheses`, `-Wno-shift-op-parentheses`.

-TEST depends on RAND, but should probably be different for timing.

-Add support for custom allocators.
-Shouldn't #define malloc(n) cust(n)?

-Support multithreading where appropriate.
+Compiling with all warnings turned on in some compilers is an endless race with the `lint`-like warnings.
+Most of them are super-useful, but some are not.
+You may have issues with, for example, `_CRT_SECURE_NO_WARNINGS`, `-Wno-comma`, `-Wno-logical-op-parentheses`, `-Wno-parentheses`, `-Wno-shift-op-parentheses`.